-Interface Port Number Description Management М1 By default, the Management interface is used to administer the appliance and Web Proxy (data) monitoring.
+Interface Port Number Description Management M1 By default, the Management interface is used to administer the appliance and Web Proxy (data) monitoring.
 However, you can configure the M1 port for management use only.

-Data P1 and P2 (proxy) The Data interfaces are used for Web Proxy monitoring and L4 Traffic Monitor blocking (optional).
+Interface Port Number Description Data P1 and P2 (proxy) The Data interfaces are used for Web Proxy monitoring and L4 Traffic Monitor blocking (optional).
 You can also configure these interfaces to support outbound services such as DNS, software upgrades, NTP, and traceroute data traffic.
-For more information about configuring the Data interfaces, see "Configuring the Data Interfaces" on page 465.
-L4 Traffic Monitor T1 and T2 The L4 Traffic Monitor interfaces are used to configure a duplex or simplex wiring type.
-Duplex.
-The T1 interface receives incoming and outgoing traffic.
-Simplex.
+For more information about configuring the Data interfaces, see Configuring the Data Interfaces, page 25-3.
+L4 Traffic Monitor T1 and T2 The L4 Traffic Monitor interfaces are used to configure a duplex or simplex wiring type. • Duplex.
+The T1 interface receives incoming and outgoing traffic. • Simplex.
 T1 receives outgoing traffic and T2 receives incoming traffic.

-Table 21-1 Web Security Appliance Network Interface Settings
+Table 25-1 Web Security Appliance Network Interface Settings (continued)

-Note - If the Management and Data interfaces are all configured, each must be assigned IP addresses on different subnets.
+If the Management and Data interfaces are all configured, each must be assigned IP addresses on different subnets.